pinterest/.github/CONTRIBUTING.md

 If you have a bug report, please provide as much information as possible so that we can help you out:

-- Version of [PROJECT] you're using.
+- Version of the project you're using.
 - Code (or even better whole projects) which reproduce the issue.
 - Screenshots, GIFs or videos (if relavent)
 - Stack traces for crashes